CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 ### Undefined values

-When we log the value of the result to the terminal we get a new data type - `undefined`. `undefined` is a data type used to represent the absence of some value.
+When we log the value of the result to the terminal we observe a new data type - `undefined`. `undefined` is a data type used to represent the absence of some value.

 A function’s output is always `undefined` whenever we don’t set the output.
 However, we need to get a percentage from our function every time it is called.